ngi-nix/summer-of-nix/README.md

 As a participant, you join a team and work together remotely within July to October.

+## Format

+The program is entirely remote.
+Participation will occur exclusively in mob programming format for 20 hours per week.
+There will be a public lecture series.
+We would like to organize a hiring event at the end.
+Work on a monorepo "ngipkgs".

 ## Goals this year

 - improve the deployment story of NGI-funded projects using Nix
 - skill-sharing among the participants and beyond
 - expand the nix community

-## This year's plan

-Summary:
-- participation will occur exclusively in mob programming format
-- for 20 hours per week
-- included public lecture series
-- hiring event
-- shift from a many-repo strategy to a monorepo "ngipkgs"

-=> dropping the project specific track handed over to NixOS Fdt => dropping free packaging handed over to NLNet directly

-Participation in this program involves making decisions, such as what to work on or how to implement something.
-Often, which decision is most appropriate is not clear from the information available.
-In the past two editions, the organizers were approached with questions more frequently than they were able to respond to.
-And even if they were able, they wouldn't necessarily have the answers.
-We hope that the mob programming format will [help with decision making](#why-mob-programming).

 - 20 hours per week
 - public lectures